glowkeeper/P3D/docs/labs/docs/GameDesignDocumentTemplate.md

 ### Non-diegetic

-Non-diegetic sound is audio that does not emanate directly from the action.
-It is used to create exaggerated effects that add to the drama.
+Non-diegetic sound is audio that does not emanate directly from the action; in other words, it's the type of sound characters in a game would not hear, but we players can.
+Audio designers use non-diegetic sound to create exaggerated effects that add to the drama.

 ## ​Gameplay